saquib9/saquib9/README.md

 -->

+- 🔭 I’m currently a software developer
-- 🌱 I’m currently learning NodeJs
+- 🌱 I’m currently learning Tableau
-- 👯 I’m looking to collaborate on open source python projects
+- 👯 I’m looking to collaborate on big data or any other CS research
 - 🤔 I’m looking for help with ML
 - 📫 How to reach me: saquib.glhs@gmail.com